marco262/my_wiki/data/onednd/race/dwarf.md

 ***Dwarven Toughness.*** Your Hit Point Maximum increases by 1, and it increases by 1 again whenever you gain a level.

 ***Forge Wise.*** Your divine creator gave you an uncanny affinity for working with stone or metal.
-You gain Tool Proficiency with two of the following options of your choice: Jeweler's Tools, Mason's Tools, Smith's Tools, or Tinker's Tools.
+You gain [[glossary:Tool Proficiency]] with two of the following options of your choice: Jeweler's Tools, Mason's Tools, Smith's Tools, or Tinker's Tools.

-***Stonecunning.*** As a Bonus Action, you gain Tremorsense with a range of 60 feet for 10 minutes.
-You must be on a stone surface or touching such a surface to use this Tremorsense.
+***Stonecunning.*** As a Bonus Action, you gain [[glossary:Tremorsense]] with a range of 60 feet for 10 minutes.
+You must be on a stone surface or touching such a surface to use this [[glossary:Tremorsense]].
 The stone can be natural or worked.

 You can use this Bonus Action a number of times equal to your Proficiency Bonus, and you regain all expended uses when you finish a [[glossary:Long Rest]].